Updated: Jun 6

 it includes a lot of different templates just for teachers

-So I'm going to walk you through a few of my favorite options here within Canva.
+So I will walk you through a few of my favorite options here within Canva.

-All of the design work is done for you.
-So all you have to do is worry about adding in your own content.
+Designing your presentations is already done.
+All you have to do is worry about adding in your content.

 Add each slide individually